archermalmo/am.js/README.md

 5. Run `[npm|yarn] test` to run a one-off test run; running `[npm|yarn] run test:watch` will start a watch process for tests
 6. Once additions have been properly tested, run `[npm|yarn] run build` to build the module bundles into `dist`

+### Testing

+Testing for `am.js` is taken care of in two different ways: **unit tests** and **continuous integration**.

+#### Unit Tests

+The library unit tests, located in `__tests__` are written in [Jest](https://facebook.github.io/jest/), an open-source Javascript unit testing framework from Facebook.
+It is quite versatile, allowing tests to be run against simple value comparisons, or more complex tests involving mocking DOM nodes.

+As noted above, you can run these test suites two different ways:

+1. `yarn run test`: runs through each test suite, and outputs a report based on how many tests and suites passed or failed.
+2. `yarn run test:watch`: starts a watch process that runs through tests as they or their dependencies are changed.
+Following the command line interface's prompts, you can configure the process to only watch certain tests, e.g. ones that follow a regex pattern, only tests that have changed since the last run, etc.

+#### Continuous Integration

+This library is also tested after a `push` event is triggered on the Github repo, including any branch push or pull request openings; these tests are handled in a continuous integration, or CI, environment. `am.js` code is tested using the [TravisCI tool](https://travis-ci.com/).

+While local unit tests ensure during development that code is properly tested and error-free, they are ran at the discresion of a developer; CI tests are automatically ran against the same tests when code changes occur or new branch code is available.

 ### Notes

 Below is a list of repo-related notes/gotchas that are useful to know when working on this project or interacting with this repo: